aptos-labs/aptos-core/developer-docs-site/docs/nodes/full-node/aptos-db-restore.md

 --command-adapter-config /path/to/s3-public.yaml \
 --target-db-dir /path/to/local/db
 ```
-Disable the pruner in node config to prevent the early history being pruned when you start the node.
+Disable the pruner in the node config to prevent the early history from being pruned when you start the node.
 ```Yaml
 storage:
  storage_pruner_config: